KatieBarnett/WelcomeToFlip/README.md

-Park by Ahmad Faiz from https://thenounproject.com/icon/park-6721083/ Fence by kitaicons from https://thenounproject.com/icon/fence-6826093/ mailbox by Fharaz from https://thenounproject.com/icon/mailbox-6180823/ Traffic Cone by Iconnic from https://thenounproject.com/icon/traffic-cone-2140534/ Pool by Larea from https://thenounproject.com/icon/pool-5817216/ increase by ARISO from https://thenounproject.com/icon/increase-6785191/ House by Jang Jeong Eui from https://thenounproject.com/icon/house-6786764/
+Park by Ahmad Faiz from https://thenounproject.com/icon/park-6721083/ Fence by kitaicons from https://thenounproject.com/icon/fence-6826093/ mailbox by Fharaz from https://thenounproject.com/icon/mailbox-6180823/ Traffic Cone by Dmitry Mirolyubov from https://thenounproject.com/icon/traffic-cone-57855/ Pool by Larea from https://thenounproject.com/icon/pool-5817216/ increase by ARISO from https://thenounproject.com/icon/increase-6785191/ House by Jang Jeong Eui from https://thenounproject.com/icon/house-6786764/